Losing weight can be tough, that’s no secret.

 The 10 Key Guidelines to Successful Weight Loss

-1. If you want to lose weight you must be in a caloric deficit: “The quest for the “quick fix”, the “magic pill”, or some “special nutrient combination” drives the public and researchers to find something new or different that will facilitate weight loss.
+1. The necessity of a caloric deficit: “The quest for the “quick fix”, the “magic pill”, or some “special nutrient combination” drives the public and researchers to find something new or different that will facilitate weight loss.
 However, the concept of a negative energy balance for weight loss cannot be disputed” (1).

 In order to lose weight, you need to take in less energy (food) than you expend.
 Many things can be argued regarding what works and what doesn’t for weight loss, but this is NOT one of them.